X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Results

 \section{Results}

 Each of the parameters explored (Table~\ref{table:params}) probes different aspects of binary evolution and might have an effect on the resulting population of simulated HMXBs, and thus the synthetic XLF.
 We present all the 96 constructed synthetic XLFs (cumulative and differential) in Appendix~\ref{appendix:graph}.
-To investigate these effects we compare the XLFs from the simulated populations to a ``default'' XLF which follows the parameters shown in Table~\ref{table:params_def} and corresponds to model~15 in the Appendix~\ref{appendix:graph}.
-In constructing the synthetic XLFs we need to take account of any directional X-ray emission.
-For instance, Equation~\ref{eq:beaming} describes the geometrical beaming of the X-ray emission in case of super-Eddington mass transfer, which implies that some XRBs would be less visible due to non-preferential line-of-sight angles with respect to the rotational axis of the accretion disk.
-Therefore, in constructing the XLF we down-weight the beamed sources using the beaming factor described in Equation~\ref{eq:beaming}.
-We down-weight the Be-XRB sources in accordance with a duty cycle of $10\%$.
-Additionally, we approximate all calculated bolometric X-ray luminosities to X-ray luminosities in the {\it Chandra} band in the range 0.5 to 8~keV.
+To investigate these effects, we compared the XLFs from the simulated populations to a ``default'' XLF that follows the parameters shown in Table~\ref{table:params_def} and corresponds to model~15 in Appendix~\ref{appendix:graph}.
+In constructing the synthetic XLFs we need to take \boldred{into} account any directional X-ray emission.
+For instance, Eq. \ref{eq:beaming} describes the geometrical beaming of the X-ray emission in \boldred{the} case of super-Eddington mass transfer, which implies that some XRBs would be less visible due to non-preferential line-of-sight angles with respect to the rotational axis of the accretion disk.
+Therefore, in constructing the XLF we down-weight the beamed sources using the beaming factor described in Eq.~~\ref{eq:beaming}.
+We down-weighted the Be-XRB sources in accordance with a duty cycle of $10\%$.
+Additionally, we approximated all calculated bolometric X-ray luminosities to X-ray luminosities in the {\it Chandra} band in the range 0.5 to 8~keV.